“I need a place to stay and I have no money”

 - Use the public bathroom for a quick wash-up session and teeth brushing.

 - Bring your own food: as I mentioned in my airport hacks, food can be pricey in airports and bus stations.

-	By the way, the airline screwed up your flight and you were delayed, canceled or overbooked?
-We help you get up to 600€ of compensation.
+By the way, if the airline screwed up your flight, we can help you get up to 600€ in compensation.
 Something to spend on your next flight or accommodation in future trips!